In this article, I will give you the 5 ways to miking toms correctly.

 So, the first thing to consider when choosing the right mic type for toms is, whether you have a good acoustic room or not.
 And the second thing, do you want to capture a wide frequency range or not.
 If you have a good acoustic room and want to capture a wide frequency range the go with a condenser-type microphone otherwise use dynamic mics.

-Now let us discuss the 5 ways to micing toms.
+Now let us discuss the 5 ways to miking toms.

 This is the generic and the most used way to mic toms.
 In this technique, the mic is placed 2 or 3 inches over the head and above the rim on either front or from the left or right side.

-This method is also called the classic tom micing method.
+This method is also called the classic tom miking method.

 the mic should be positioned at a 45-degree angle and aimed at the center of the head.
 This setting gives you the most attack.
 If you want less attack and more ring, point the mic closer to the rim.